Having a business card is an integral part of networking.

 ii.
 Make Use Of A Design Program

 You'll need to have a design program for your digital business card.
-You can take advantage of free online software to design your card, with some platforms even having templates ready for use.
+You can take advantage of free online software to design your card like, for example, Wepik business card creator which has many templates ready for use.

 Be sure to create an account with the website or software on which you’re making your digital business card, as this will allow you to edit details later on.
 Furthermore, you can also create new business cards for anyone on your team in your account.